tapfortap/Documentation/iOSAPIReference.md

 #### @propert autoRollover

-If set to YES, causes a new ad to be downloaded and shown aproximately every 60 seconds.
-If set to NO only a call to startShowinAds will cause a new ad to be downloaded and show.
+If set to YES, a new ad to be downloaded and shown aproximately every 60 seconds.
+If set to NO, only a call to startShowinAds will cause a new ad to be downloaded and show.

 ---